About NHS Care Records

 The NHS has introduced new computer systems and services to improve the safety and quality of your care.
 Better access to your information makes your care quicker, safer and more personal.

 It is likely that your doctor or consultant already uses a computer system to keep notes of appointments they have with you, plus any medicines you have been prescribed, test results and details of any referrals to other healthcare staff.

+Electronic records give our staff quicker access to reliable information about you to help with your treatment, including in emergencies.
 There are different types of electronic health records held about your care:

 - Summary Care Records – held nationally and can be looked at anywhere in the NHS in England;

-- Records held in prescriptions, referrals and other local systems;
+- Records held in prescriptions, referrals and other local systems.

 With electronic health records